awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 ## Example \- Querying Using the AWS SDK for \.NET<a name="LowLevelDotNetQueryExample"></a>

 The following tables store information about a collection of forums\.
-For more information, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+For more information, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.

 **Example**

 ```
 Forum ( Name, ... )
 Thread ( ForumName, Subject, Message, LastPostedBy, LastPostDateTime, ...)
 Reply ( Id, ReplyDateTime, Message, PostedBy, ...)
 ```

-In this C\# code example, you execute variations of "Find replies for a thread "DynamoDB Thread 1" in forum "DynamoDB"\.
+In this example, you execute variations of "Find replies for a thread "DynamoDB Thread 1" in forum "DynamoDB"\.
 + Find replies for a thread\.
 + Find replies for a thread\.
-Specify the Limit query parameter to set page size\.
+Specify the `Limit` query parameter to set page size\.

-  This function illustrate the use of pagination to process multipage result\.
-Amazon DynamoDB has a page size limit and if your result exceeds the page size, you get only the first page of results\.
+  This function illustrates the use of pagination to process multipage result\.
+DynamoDB has a page size limit and if your result exceeds the page size, you get only the first page of results\.
 This coding pattern ensures your code processes all the pages in the query result\.
 + Find replies in the last 15 days\.
 + Find replies in a specific date range\.

-  Both of the preceding two queries shows how you can specify sort key conditions to narrow query results and use other optional query parameters\.
+  The preceding two queries show how you can specify sort key conditions to narrow query results and use other optional query parameters\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following example, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 ```
 /**